 An employee may be reimbursed for non-overnight meal expenses.
 The function must be located outside of the service area.
-Receipts are required in order to claim non-overnight meal reimbursement.
+Receipts are required to claim non-overnight meal reimbursement.
 The maximum should not be claimed unless the actual expenditures equal or exceed the maximum allowable rate.
-These reimbursable amounts are considered to be income and are subject to IRS rules regarding taxable fringe benefits.
+These reimbursable amounts are income and are subject to IRS rules regarding taxable fringe benefits.
 These payments will be reported as wages on the employee’s W-2 tax form.

 Using the procurement card to cover the cost of a personal meal is prohibited.